 First up is the Estwing Hunter’s axe.
 This is a single-piece forged steel hatchet made by Estwing in Rockford, Illinois.
 It’s 14.5 inches long and weighs 2.85 lbs, with a 3-inch cutting edge.

-Overall, the Estwing Hunter’s axe is an excellent tool for processing game and chopping wood or saplings at camp.
+Overall, I think the Estwing Hunter’s axe is an excellent tool for processing game and chopping wood or saplings at camp.
 It’s good value for a US-made axe with quality US steel.
 Estwing being in the US means you’ll also get great customer support in case of any defects.
-It’s not the cheapest axe, but for all the features and positives mentioned, I consider it the best overall hunters axe under $100, and the overall winner of this list.
+It’s not the cheapest axe, but for all the features and positives mentioned, I consider it the best overall hunters axe.

 If you’re looking for a hunter’s axe that will last you a lifetime if treated well and maintained, and you’re willing to spend a bit more for that quality, the Hults Bruk Aneby stands above almost all other hunter’s axes on the market.

 Next we have the Marbles Hunter’s axe.
 Marbles are a well-regarded US brand that now makes their axes abroad – in El Salvador, in this case.
 The Marbles Hunter’s axe has an 18-inch handle and with a 3.5 inch cutting edge on the head.

 It has a 1045 carbon steel axehead, so pretty standard, but just fine for the price.
 The poll isn’t rounded, but what’s nice with this axe is that it’s cheap enough that you won’t feel bad about filing down the poll to make it rounded and use it for skinning if you so desire.